 For children with at-risk development, the following applies: without therapeutic intervention, the child loses the opportunity every day to complete the necessary developmental milestones such as sitting, walking on all fours or walking.
 The first year of life is a unique time when there is a real opportunity to significantly reverse the threat of motor disability or mental retardation.

-Dr. Jana Stanová, Ph.D., Head of the Medical Department of the ADELI Medical Center and Vice Dean of the Faculty of Health Sciences at the University of Cyril and Method in Trnava, draws attention to important signals that parents should pay attention to.
-If a child does not reach basic developmental milestones such as sitting, quadruped and first steps on time, this can be a warning sign.
-Equally concerning are the manifestations of muscle weakness, excessive rigidity, abnormal movements such as tics, tremors or stretching, children stretching into an arc in the shape of the letter "C", and the persistence of primitive reflexes.
+Ph.
+Dr. Jana Stanová, head of the medical department at the ADELI Medical Center vice dean of the Faculty of Health Sciences at the University of Cyril and Methodius in Trnava, draws attention to important signs that parents should look out for.
+If a child does not reach basic developmental milestones such as sitting, crawling, and taking their first steps on time, this can be a warning sign.
+Equally worrying are manifestations of muscle weakness, excessive stiffness, abnormal movements such as tics, tremors, or stretching, children who stretch into a C-shape, and the persistence of primitive reflexes.
 Other symptoms may include asymmetrical movements, favoring one side of the body, problems with the use of hands and fingers, or difficulties with coordination and balance.

 If parents delay or postpone the start of therapy, they risk delayed development not only in the area of movement, but also in the area of language and cognitive skills.
 Without timely help, there is a risk of developing secondary problems such as scoliosis, body deformities or eating disorders.